micheles/micheles.github.io/_posts/2018-02-16-canada-hazard.md

 The issue is that direct computation of the statistics requires transferring information about the hazard curves from the controller node to the workers and that transfer is done via celery and rabbitmq.
-Such technologies have limits and cannot transfer amounts of data that exceed the limits.
+Such technologies have their limits and cannot transfer amounts of data that exceed the limits.
 This is the case for the Canada calculation.
 Therefore in the job.ini file one has to set

-  mean_hazard_curves = false
+  `mean_hazard_curves = false`

 to make sure that the engine does not try to compute the statistics directly.
 Instead, we have to compute the statistics indirectly, in post-processing.

-The thing you should understand is that the engine is very smart: so smart that even if you disable the statistics it will still save in the datastore enough information to build them later.
+The engine is very smart: so smart that even if you disable the statistics it will still save in the datastore enough information to build them later.
 Actually, it has enough information to extract all realizations.

 To build the statistics in postprocessing you should write a file `job_stats.ini` with the following content: